canonical/mir/doc/building_source_for_pc.md

 Building Mesa
 -------------

+*The Mesa packages shipped with Ubuntu are already built with the relevant Mir patches and should work out of the box with Mir.*

 For GL accelerated clients to use Mir they need to use a patched version of Mesa that supports Mir.